 - therefore human behavior is determined

 - and, hence, Free Will is an illusion.

 I disagree.
-Free Will is what it is.
+Free Will is what it appears to be.

 Descartes split the human experience into two components, the body and the mind, connected, if I remember correctly, by the pineal gland.
 Some phenomena attached to the material body and others…thought, belief and doubt, choice…are of the mind and immaterial.
 Our ‘higher’ nature is the classic ghost in the machine.

-This is essentially a religious perspective with a separate severable soul.
+This is a religious perspective with a separate severable soul.